tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 | MinGW 7.3.0 | 5.13 | Windows 8.1 | 1.70 | Yes |
 | MSVC2017, MSVC2019 | 5.12/5.13 | Windows 8.1 | 1.70 | Yes |
 | | | |

-Also expected to build with MSVC2015; for Qt requires at least 5.6.
-If building with QCustomPlot charting, requires Boost >= 1.70 (or that uses of boost::histogram are commented out).
-For concrete build steps, see section for version 1.0.0.

 ### Version 1.6.0: